jogplus/zotcourse/README.md

 ## How to run locally for testing

 1. Create a new Google Cloud Platform project and App Engine application using the GCP Console
-2. Download and install the [Cloud SDK](https://cloud.google.com/appengine/docs/standard/python/download)
+2. Download and install the [Cloud SDK](https://cloud.google.com/appengine/docs/standard/python/download) (Make sure it is added to your PATH)
 3. Run the following command to install the gcloud component that includes the App Engine extension for Python:
     ```
     gcloud components install app-engine-python